SatbirTanda/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 ```

 ### Images
 The position and size of images on the screen is determined by the currently set template.
-All images must first be uploaded to the remote system using the SDLManager’s [file manager](Uploading Files and Graphics) before being used in a SDLShow RPC.
+All images must first be uploaded to the remote system using the SDLManager’s [file manager](Uploading Files and Graphics) before being used in a `SDLShow` RPC.
 Once the image has been successfully uploaded, the app will be notified in the upload method's completion handler.
 For information relating to how to upload images, go to the [Uploading Files and Graphics](Uploading Files and Graphics) section.

 !!!
 NOTE
 Some head units you may be connected to may not support images at all.
-Please consult `RegisterAppInterfaceResponse.displayCapabilities.graphicSupported`.
+Please consult the `RegisterAppInterfaceResponse.displayCapabilities.graphicSupported` [documentation](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLDisplayCapabilities/).
 !!!

 #### Show the Image on a Head Unit